DanielLiu1123/httpexchange-spring-boot-starter/README.md

 ## What is it

-Spring 6.0 has provided its own support for declarative http clients.
+Spring 6.0 has provided its own support for declarative HTTP clients.

 ```java